AzureCloudWorkshops/ACW-InfrastructureAsCode/Part4-AzureAppConfiguration_bicep.md

     identityDbSecretURI: contactWebVault.outputs.identityDBConnectionSecretURI
     managerDbSecretURI: contactWebVault.outputs.managerDBConnectionSecretURI
     keyVaultUserManagedIdentityName: contactWebVault.outputs.keyVaultUserManagedIdentityName
+    webAppName: contactWebApplicationPlanAndSite.outputs.webAppFullName
+    roleDefinitionName: appDataReaderRoleDefinitionName
+    appDataReaderRoleId: appDataReaderRoleId
   }
 }
 ```

     Notice a number of the parameters are passed in from the Key Vault bicep.
 Additionally, the configuration setting keys are necessary for the app configuration to be able to get to the key vault secrets.
-The only real new variable here is the name of the app configuration.
+The only real new variables here are the name of the app configuration and the name of the `App Configuration Data Reader` role.

     Don't forget to add the new parameters to the main deployment parameters file.